-The Company leases office and laboratory space, grain storage bins, warehouse space, farmland, and equipment under operating lease agreements having initial lease terms ranging from one to five years, including certain renewal options available to the Company at market rates.
+The Company leases office and warehouse space and equipment under operating lease agreements having initial lease terms ranging from one to five years, including certain renewal options available to the Company at market rates.
 The Company also leases land for field trials on a short-term basis.
-See Note 8.
+See Note 9.